SushantGautam/Assignments-IN5550-Spr24/Assignment_3/README.md

  The training logs are published in Weight and Bias at https://wandb.ai/sushantgautam/nlp_assignment

 ### Task 5.7 Evaluation with Scorer Model
 We can use same script as Task4.3-eval.py.
+And also use the same generations form Task 4, just with newer scorer model.
 ```
 Task4.3-eval.py [-h] --generation_csv PATH  --models ...